MDS – RARS

 RARS is classified as a low risk MDS.
 In this sub type there are less than 5% abnormal blast cells in the bone marrow and no blasts found in the circulating blood.
 The liver and spleen in this subtype may show evidence of iron overload.

 Signs that the disease may be progressing may include frequent infections, bleeding (e.g. from the nose or gums), bruising and the need for more frequent blood transfusions.

 The majority of people diagnosed with this subtype of MDS are generally older with the average age being 60-73.
 This subtype of MDS affects women and men equally.

 How is RARS treated?

-RARS is generally managed using the “Watch and wait” approach with supportive care if or when required.
+RARS is generally managed using the “Watch and Wait: Active Monitoring” approach with supportive care if or when required.

 Watch and wait involves regular monitoring of blood and general health.
 No intervention is needed unless the person begins developing signs and symptoms of the disease indicating it is progressing.

 Supportive care refers to the administration of therapies to alleviate symptoms of the disease or to manage the side-effects of the therapies.
 Supportive care is aimed at improving the person’s quality of life and may even extend the person’s life.
 Supportive care therapies may include: